openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 ## workScheduler.isLastWorkTimeOut
 isLastWorkTimeOut(workId: number): Promise\<boolean>

-Checks whether the last execution of the specified task timed out.
+Checks whether the last execution of a task timed out.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler